Ghalaq75/202280980-GhalaAlqahtani-assignment1/README.md

 ## 👩‍💻 About

-I'm Ghala Alqahtani, a Software Engineering student at KFUPM (CGPA: 3.788) and current exchange student at Arizona State University.
+I'm Ghala Alqahtani, a Software Engineering student at KFUPM.
 This portfolio showcases my journey in software development, AI research, and system design.

 ## 🌟 Features